Lima Airport Tips

 Luggage storage prices

-This seems pretty expensive to me.
-It’s almost $2 USD per hour.
-Still, it’s better than taking it with you if your next flight won’t let you check in yet.
+It’s almost $2 USD per hour, but better than taking it with you if your next flight won’t let you check in yet.

-If you’re passing through Lima, try to get your bags checked through to your final destination.
+If you just have a connection in Lima, try to get your bags checked through to your final destination.

 I don’t recommend wandering around Callao.
 I’ve walked through the neighborhood near the airport, which is called Bocanegra, and it always makes my Spidey sense tingle.
 (Bocanegra means black mouth and the name always reminds me of a pit viper’s black tongue).